-1) FEDERAL WORK STUDY IS EARNED - As an FWS Program employee, you will be paid twice monthly according to hours worked.
+1) FEDERAL WORK STUDY IS EARNED - As a FWS Program employee, you will be paid twice monthly according to hours worked.
 NOTE: These earnings are not credited to your student account to pay for your institutional charges.

-- 2) ACCEPTING FEDERAL WORK STUDY After accepting an offer for FWS, you will receive notification to log onto HANDSHAKE to apply for Work Study job opportunities using your Appalachian user ID and password. - To begin searching for Work Study jobs, navigate to the Jobs link on the top right of your Handshake Homepage, select filter by "Work Study" under the position type pick list. - You may begin applying for positions once you've uploaded your resume.
+- ACCEPTING FEDERAL WORK STUDY After accepting an offer for FWS, you will receive notification to log onto appstate.joinhandshake.com to apply for Work Study job opportunities using your Appalachian user ID and password. - To begin searching for Work Study jobs, navigate to the Jobs link on the top right of your Handshake Homepage, select filter by "Work Study" under the position type pick list. - You may begin applying for positions once you've uploaded your resume.
 Remember: All FWS positions require a resume to apply. - Be sure to follow up with the employer to receive an interview invite. - Positions can fill up fast, so you are encouraged to apply for multiple positions. - 3) DECLINING FEDERAL WORK STUDY If you do not intend to participate in the FWS Program, let the Financial Aid Office know so that your name can be removed from the FWS list. - 4) NEW HIRE PROCESSING Once you have applied and interviewed for a job and an offer has been made, a NEW HIRE FWS PACKET will be emailed to you.
 Fill out the necessary documents along with the Work Authorization form signed by you as well as your supervisor.
-Bring all forms and original, unexpired, acceptable documents with you to the Student Employment Office, third floor, John E. Thomas Hall, rooms 389 & 390. - 5) WAGES Undergraduate students start at a minimum of \$7.25 per hour.
+Bring all forms and original, unexpired, acceptable documents with you to the Student Employment Office, second floor, Plemmons Student Union, room 222. - 5) WAGES Undergraduate students start at a minimum of \$7.25 per hour.
 Graduate students start at a minimum of \$8.25 per hour.
-Your total earnings under FWS for each semester cannot exceed the amount awarded to you on your AppalNet account. - 6) PAYMENT When hired, you will complete a direct deposit form.
+Your total earnings under FWS for each semester cannot exceed the amount awarded to you on your AppalNet account.
+Departments may determine a higher rate of pay - 6) PAYMENT When hired, you will complete a direct deposit form.
 The authorization for a direct deposit of your FWS earnings may be completed on-line at studentaccounts.appstate.edu, or you may go to your AppalNet account, click on the employee tab, and complete it online.
 This will allow your earnings to be directly deposited into your bank account.
 Earnings are deposited on the 15th of each month and on the last working day of each month.
-On each payday, you will be paid for hours you worked during the preceding pay period, provided that your time sheet is completed, submitted, and approved by the payroll due dates.">that your time sheet is completed, submitted, and approved by the payroll due dates.
+On each payday, you will be paid for hours you worked during the preceding pay period, provided that your time sheet is completed, submitted, and approved by the payroll due dates.